-At the completion of earthworks to subgrade level, the Contractor shall test for perceptible surface deformation by undertaking proof rolling Witness Point 4
+At the completion of earthworks to Subgrade Level, the Contractor shall test for perceptible surface deformation by undertaking proof rolling.
+Witness Point 4

 Testing shall be in accordance with Test Method Q723 unless otherwise approved by the Administrator.
-Testing for perceptible surface deformation is exempt from the requirement for NATA accreditation or Construction Material Testing (CMT) registration.
+Testing for perceptible surface deformation is exempt from the requirement for NATA accreditation or construction material testing registration.